 But hey – it’s exactly those people up in Scandinavia who spend all their money and vacation days coming to Spain… And we get to live here full-time.

-Pro: lower cost of living
+Madrid Pro: the lower cost of living

 Madrid is cheap.